MicrosoftDocs/azure-dev-docs/articles/javascript/learn-azure-javascript.md

 ## Next steps

-* Use [Microsoft Learn](https://docs.microsoft.com/learn/) to learn and improve your JavaScript skills on Azure
+* Use [Microsoft Learn](https://docs.microsoft.com/learn/) to learn and improve your JavaScript skills on Azure.